 For the roughly 199 students who remain on campus, Willamette employees have worked hard to resume normalcy.
-Facilities staff vigilantly cleans — and clean again — touch points in residence halls and buildings across campus.
+Facilities staff remain vigilant as they clean touch points in residence halls and buildings across campus.
 Goudy Commons still provides food with a smile.
-Students have stayed connected with professors online and with friends through readings and group exercises.
+Students stay connected with professors online and with friends through readings and group exercises.

 Continue reading or use these links to jump directly to more information:

 - Dining service

 Willamette residence halls remain open.
 The university accommodated the needs of about 350 students who initially opted to stay, albeit with restrictions: closed common areas, allowing students with roommates to request a single space.
 (Japanese students in the American Studies Program represented roughly one-third of that population but they departed for home last month).

 “We have been doing everything we can to allow students to remain living on campus, especially if this is the only place they have to go,” said Stephanie Leeth, eastside senior area coordinator.